sasin91/wow-emulator-communication/Readme.md

 <a name="named-commands">

 ### Named commands

-Now, writing every command string manually can get a little bit tedious and error phrone.
+Writing every command string manually can get a little bit tedious and error phrone.
 Enter named commands!

 These commands, unlike the conventional commands will contain the command string themselves